LeonKuhne/F-Project/readme.md

 ### CODE
 - extra: allow the spread operator for input params
 - extra: properly sanitize code before running to prevent XSS

-## Architecture
-Arranged by levels of abstraction:
-> view > ctrl > core
-### VIEW
-- builds 'state'
-- html elements 'graphics' logic
-### CTRL
-- modifies 'state'
-- high level 'business' logic
-### CORE
-- no 'state'
-- low level 'procedural' logic

-### Why not use MVC?
-I am.
-"Standards" are meant to be tested.
-Frameworks expect deviation; framework "features" is an oxymoron.
-F limiting myself to the [three tier architecture specs](https://www.ibm.com/cloud/learn/three-tier-architecture).

-### Understanding the Todo Lists
-I have multiple todo lists separated by major version number, with the more current todo lists being more accurate and the later ones needing work.
-Each list is seperated into features, with the following prioritization:
-- tests
-- refactorings
-- fixes
-- features

-> "When I need to add a new feature to a codebase, I look at the existing code and consider whether it's structured in such a way to make the new change straightforward.
-If it isn't, then I refactor the existing code to make this new addition easy.
-By refactoring first in this way, I usually find it's faster than if I hadn't carried out the refactoring first." - Martin Fowler

-#### Todo Rules
-- features are to be completed starting from the top
-- new items added to the todo list are to be positioned in this order and this order is to be maintained